CSS-Tricks/AnythingZoomer/README.markdown

 * AnythingZoomer can now be updated to change both the small and large content dynamically.
   * To update the content, just call anythingZoomer without any options: `$('#zoom').anythingZoomer();`.
   * Added a [Swap image](http://mottie.github.com/AnythingZoomer/swap.html) demo.
-* Modified plugin to allow centering of content.
+* Modified plugin to properly position the zoom window with dynamically centered content.
 * A class name of `az-hovered` will be applied to the `az-small-inner` when it is hovered.
   * This can be used to change the opacity of the `smallArea` content while the zoom window is active.
   * See the anythingzoomer.css file; the addition is commented out.